3562 word article

 – the more frequent the experiences of childhood trauma were, the greater was the risk that the individual would go on to develop adult chronic depression

 – those who had suffered most severely from childhood trauma were 3 times more likely to go on to develop adult chronic depression compared to those who had not suffered significant trauma.
-Furthermore, they were found to be at significantly increased risk of developing comorbid psychiatric conditions, such as anxiety.
+Furthermore, they were found to be at a significantly increased risk of developing comorbid psychiatric conditions, such as anxiety.
 Finally, too, it was found that, on average, the age of onset of their depressive condition was earlier.

 – these findings are consistent with previous research findings